nchand02/AIConcepts/DEPLOYMENT_CHECKLIST.md

 ### Step 7: Trigger Deployment

-The GitHub Actions workflow will automatically trigger on your first push to `main`.
+The GitHub Actions workflow will automatically trigger on every push to `main`.

 To monitor:
 1. Go to **Actions** tab in your repository
-2. Watch the **"Deploy to GitHub Pages"** workflow
+2. Watch the **"Deploy Astro site to Pages"** workflow
 3. Should complete in 2-3 minutes

+**Note:** The workflow file is already configured at `.github/workflows/static.yml`

 ---